Did you know that sleep is an essential part of optimal health?

 - Speak to your doctor about a mineral supplement with iodine in it.
 The topic of iodine for thyroid health is a controversial topic especially in the case of Hashimoto’s thyroiditis.
 Speak to your doctor about testing for iodine deficiency.
 I recommend Min-Tran from Standard Process.
-Minerals work as a mild tranquilizer and a mild natural calmative to establish balanced function of the nervous system and the endocrine system.
+Minerals work as a mild tranquilizer and a mild natural calmative to establish the balanced functions of the nervous system and the endocrine system.
 Mintran is great to support thyroid function as well and it’s a whole food supplement so it’s safe to take.
-Iodine is a key component of thyroid hormone.
+Iodine is a key component of the thyroid hormone.
 If you aren’t getting enough iodine in your diet (and most Americans don’t), no matter how healthy your thyroid gland is, it won’t have the raw materials to make enough thyroid hormones.
 Also, eat plenty of sea vegetables such as seaweed, which are rich in minerals and iodine (hijiki, wakame, arame, dulse, nori, and kombu).

 - Try taking your thyroid medication right before going to sleep at night, rather than taking it first thing in the morning.
 This helps many thyroid patients with insomnia, but it can also make insomnia worse for other patients.
 Every person’s body is unique but this is worth considering.
 Be sure to speak to your doctor whenever you make changes to how you take your medication.